sparsell/classtech/Notes.md

 Child show.erb
 x iteration not working to show child's devices
 - delete action
-- do not allow edit/delete if not the child's parent (user)
+x do not allow edit/delete if not the child's parent (user)

 Grade show.erb
 X add each child's devices